 sudo dnf install telegram

-Method 2: Install Telegram with Flatpak
+Method 2: Install Telegram via Flatpak and Flathub

 The second method to install Telegram on Fedora is using the Flatpak package manager, which comes pre-installed on Fedora.
 Flatpak is a universal package management system that allows users to install and run applications across multiple Linux distributions.
-It provides sandboxed environments for applications, ensuring that they run independently of the host system.
+It provides sandboxed environments for applications, ensuring they run independently of the host system.

 Next, you need to enable Flatpack for Fedora using the following command in your terminal: